potassco/clorm/docs/clorm/quickstart.rst

 .. note:: Importing from ``clorm.clingo`` instead of ``clingo``.

-   ClORM provides a wrapper around key Clingo classes and will behave identically to the original module, except that it extends the functionality to offer seemless integration with ClORM objects.
-It is also possible to `monkey patch <https://en.wikipedia.org/wiki/Monkey_patch>`_ Clingo to make this integration even more seemless (see :ref:`api_clingo_integration`).
+   While it is possible to use ClORM with the raw clingo library, a wrapper library is provided to make the integration seemless.
+This wrapper (should) behave identically to the original module, except that it extends the functionality to offer integration with ClORM objects.
+It is also possible to `monkey patch <https://en.wikipedia.org/wiki/Monkey_patch>`_ Clingo if this is your preferred approach (see :ref:`api_clingo_integration`).

-number of Clingo classes
-by creating wrappers that make the integration with ClORM seemless.
-While you can use ClORM without monkey patching Clingo the interaction requires a bit more cumbersome.

 Defining the Data Model
 -----------------------

-The most important setp is to define a data model that maps the Clingo predicates to Python classes.
+The most important step is to define a data model that maps the Clingo predicates to Python classes.
 ClORM introduces two basic concepts for defining the data model: ``Predicate`` and ``FactBase``. ``Predicate`` maps the ASP predicates to Python classes, while ``FactBase`` provides a container for